btroncone/learn-rxjs/README.md

 ### A Note On References
 All references included in this GitBook are resources that helped me tremendously while learning RxJS.
-If you come across something you think should be included, please use the *edit this page* link in the top menu and submit a pull request.
+If you come across an article or video that you think should be included, please use the *edit this page* link in the top menu and submit a pull request.
 Your feedback is appreciated!